JoshuaW03628/Repository-1/_posts/2022-11-28-WinterBreakLessons.md

 - In pseudocode substring() method is used for instance for concat("Mr.Mortenson is very handsome" 1, 2) the system would return Mr (remember that pseudocode starts at 1)

+# Lesson 3.5 - 3.7

+## What is a Boolean

+- A data type with two possible values: true or false

+## What is the Difference between a Boolean and Binary

+So similar yet so different.

+- Boolean math and binary notation both use the same two ciphers: 1 and 0.
+- However, please note that Boolean quantities are restricted to a singlular bit (can only be either 1, or 0)
+- On the otherhand, binary numbers may be composed of many bits adding up in place-weighted form to any finite value, or size

+## Logical Operators

+These types of operators don't necessarily deal with equivalent/non-equivalent values, but they rather work on operands to produce a singular boolean result

+- AND : returns TRUE if the operands around it are TRUE
+- OR : returns TRUE if at least one operand is TRUE
+- NOT : returns TRUE if the following boolean is FALSE

+## Conditionals

+- Selection: uses a condition that evaluates to true or false

+- Selection determines which part of an algorithm are executed based on a condition being true or false

+- Algorithm is a finite set of instructions that accomplish a specific task

+CONDITIONAL STATEMENTS

+- also known as if statements, and also else.

+## Nested Conditionals

+- If else statements within if else statement